 - “Why am I receiving a needle injection – my cancer is in the breast, not the buttock.”
 We are also developing a new way to deliver pharmaceuticals – through microcatheters (small tubes that can be inserted with anesthetic, through the nipple) so that pharmaceuticals can be targeted to the tissue where breast cancer actually grows.

 Our proprietary oral and topical forms of endoxifen are the subject of a comprehensive Phase 1 clinical study in healthy women in Australia.
+All objectives from the topical arm of this study were successfully met and we reported results from the oral arm of this study on October 25, 2017.
 Our patented microcatheter technology is in a Phase 2 clinical study that is also currently enrolling patients.

 More information about our programs can be found on this website under “Our Programs.”